This guide explains how your marital status in Belgium can affect your eligibility to claim marriage tax benefits and tax breaks.

 Tax-free allowances on inheritance tax for spouses and registered partners are:

-Find more information about rates and allowances in this guide to wills, inheritance laws, and inheritance tax in Belgium.
+Find more information about rates and allowances in this guide to inheritance in Belgium.

 Important changes to inheritance and succession in Belgium